 The lemon flavor is prominent, while the fresh ginger adds a delicate aroma that is mostly in the background.
-You can add more ginger if you like, either fresh or ground, but don’t add too much or the cake will be too spicy.
+You can add more ginger if you like, either fresh or ground.
 You can also enhance the flavor by mixing into the batter a few tablespoons of finely chopped crystallized ginger.

 The strong lemon flavor comes from the use of both lemon zest and juice along with a syrup soaked onto the top of the cake, making it wonderfully moist and sticky and fresh for longer.
 It also gives it an appealing shiny look.

 The flavors actually get stronger after a day or two, making the cake even better.

 - 1½ cups (200 g/7 oz) all-purpose flour

 - ¼ teaspoon salt